imanghafoori1/laravel-terminator/README.md

 // BAD code : Too many conditions
 // BAD code : In a single method
 // BAD code : (@_@)   (?_?)

-class AuthController {
+// (It is not that bad, since it is a simplified example) class AuthController {
   public function login(Request $request)
   {